plewis/plewis.github.io/phylogenetics/lab-bayes-traits.md

 Notice that many (but not all) model strings have Z for q21.
 One way to estimate the marginal posterior probability of the hypothesis that q21=0 is to sum the counts for all model strings that have Z in that third position corresponding to q21.
 While it is pretty easy to add these numbers in your head, let's modify _btsummary.py_ to do this for us (this might come in useful if you ever encounter results that are more complex).

-:heavy_check_mark: Open _btsummary.py_ in nano and locate the line containing the [regular expression](https://en.wikipedia.org/wiki/Regular_expression) search that pulls out all the model strings from the BayesTrait output file:
+:large_blue_diamond: Open _btsummary.py_ in nano and locate the line containing the [regular expression](https://en.wikipedia.org/wiki/Regular_expression) search that pulls out all the model strings from the BayesTrait output file:

     model_list = re.findall("'[Z0-9] [Z0-9] [Z0-9] [Z0-9] [Z0-9] [Z0-9] [Z0-9] [Z0-9]", stuff, re.M | re.S)

 The `re.findall` function performs a regular expression search of the text stored in the variable `stuff` looking for strings that have a series of 8 space-separated characters, each of which is _either_ the character Z _or_ a digit between 0 and 9 (inclusive).

-:heavy_check_mark: Copy this line (in nano, you can do this with Ctrl-K (cut), Ctrl-U (uncut), Ctrl-U (uncut)), then comment out one copy by starting the line with the hash (#) character:
+:large_blue_diamond: Copy this line (in nano, you can do this with Ctrl-K (cut), Ctrl-U (uncut), Ctrl-U (uncut)), then comment out one copy by starting the line with the hash (#) character:

     #model_list = re.findall("'[Z0-9] [Z0-9] [Z0-9] [Z0-9] [Z0-9] [Z0-9] [Z0-9] [Z0-9]", stuff, re.M | re.S)
     model_list = re.findall("'[Z0-9] [Z0-9] [Z0-9] [Z0-9] [Z0-9] [Z0-9] [Z0-9] [Z0-9]", stuff, re.M | re.S)

-:heavy_check_mark: Now modify the uncommented copy such that it counts only models with Z in the third position of the model string.
+:large_blue_diamond: Now modify the uncommented copy such that it counts only models with Z in the third position of the model string.

     model_list = re.findall("'[Z0-9] [Z0-9] Z [Z0-9] [Z0-9] [Z0-9] [Z0-9] [Z0-9]", stuff, re.M | re.S)

-:heavy_check_mark: Rerun _btsummary.py_, and now the total matches should equal the number of model strings sampled in which q21 = 0.
+:large_blue_diamond: Rerun _btsummary.py_, and now the total matches should equal the number of model strings sampled in which q21 = 0.

 > :thinking: So what is the estimated marginal posterior probability that q21=0?